tsmith512/tsmithcreative/_posts/2017-04-23-building-travelogue.md

 _From [the Travelogue][31DAYS]:_

-> A while back, two friends from Tulsa, introduced me to a little BBC television
+> A while back, two friends from Tulsa introduced me to a little BBC television
 > program called Top Gear.
 Periodically, these three glorious Brits would be
 > sent by "the Producers" _(prah-DEU-suhz)_ on special adventures: buy used cars
 > sight-unseen over the Internet for a pittance, then drive them over a long